 - Rough or tumble games

 According to Kids Ride Wild, “While toddlers love to climb, preschoolers adore jumping, running, various races, ball games, skateboarding, cycling, and the list goes on.
-Such activities strengthen muscles, bones, cardio and lung activity, as well as practise persistence, and resilience, too.”
+Such activities strengthen muscles, bones, cardio and lung activity, as well as practice persistence, and resilience, too.”

-Gameplay with loose materials such as cardboard boxes to name one, allows children to construct, destroy, feel sad and joy, thus developing creative thinking and adaptivity.
+Gameplay with loose materials such as cardboard boxes to name one, allows children to construct, destroy, feel sad, and joy, thus developing creative thinking and adaptivity.
 Sharp edges and flimsy structures stand for bad risks.

 How risk-taking benefits children?